darksh3llgr/autoscan/README.md

 #
 # Overview
 # autoscan.sh
-is fully automated penetration test tool linked with Metasploit.
+is fully automated penetration test tool linked with Metasploit and faraday.
 Autoscan identifies the status of all opened ports on the target server and executes the exploit.
 # Other tools
 #Brutex